IBS irritable bowel syndrome

 We will work together to root out your causes and find the best solutions to improve your life.

-gut health and weight
+microbiome and weight

-IBS and weight: What is the link?
+microbiome and weight: What is the link?

 Increasingly, evidence points to weight gain and gut health being deeply connected.
 Using the best nutritional science and personal coaching, I will empower you to take control of your symptoms, improve your gut health and help you achieve sustainable weight loss.
 By following one of the programmes I offer, you will recover your waistline and your confidence.